danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.getAdminLog.html" name="channels.getAdminLog">Get the admin log of a channel/supergroup: channels.getAdminLog</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callgetcurrent-int-id-danog-madelineproto-remoteurl-danog-madelineproto-localfile-string-null" name="callGetCurrent">Get the file that is currently being played: callGetCurrent</a>

 * <a href="messages.getSearchCounters.html" name="messages.getSearchCounters">Get the number of results that would be found by a messages.search call with the same parameters: messages.getSearchCounters</a>

 * <a href="channels.getParticipants.html" name="channels.getParticipants">Get the participants of a supergroup/channel: channels.getParticipants</a>